 Based on the insight that cities need a private/public investment ratio of at least 20:1, they developed a regulatory review system to ensure this happens for new developments.
 They presented it at the Summit in a workshop entitled, "Scoring!
 How to Do the Math on Proposed Development in Your City," and I was blown away.
 There it was -- so simple, so straightforward, so obvious -- and they actually made it happen.

-I've time stamped the start of the section on the video I found so brilliant.
+Watch the video (on the right).
 You're not going to see the numbers on the screen, but you can get a sense of what they've done.
 Don't fret; you haven't heard the last of this.
 We're going to get these guys on a webcast and break this down so we can all learn more from it.
-Stay tuned.

 Perhaps the most impressive thing of all was that this team not only took the initiative on this idea, they packaged it and sold it to a council, citizenry and some of their development community that we can all imagine were at least somewhat skeptical.
 Fate is a growing city.
 They are not in the desperate financial situation many cities find themselves in.
 It would have been really easy -- and far less risky career-wise -- for these three guys to simply pad their resumes as masters of prosperity during the growth phase of of the Ponzi scheme.
 The fact that they chose a harder path makes them heroes to me, much in the same way Toby Dougherty of Hays, Kansas -- whom the Fate team also credited -- is a hero.
 They make it look easy.
 It is not.